-Compared to the rest of the Bay Area market, the Central Waterfront region has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Bay Area market, the Central Waterfront region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 3 listings have been posted online, which means new listings are probably going fast.
+In the last 90 days, 3 listings have come on the market, which means new availabilities most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 67% of the listings in the Central Waterfront are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 133% of the available space in the Central Waterfront are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-A large portion of this region is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Central Waterfront folk.
+A large portion of this area is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Central Waterfront occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.